mircealungu/mircea/thoughtstream.md

 Aug 26

-quite unintuitive, but the resting energy expenditure of our bodies increase when we fast, and this effect can be seen for up to four days even [popular explanation](https://www.dietdoctor.com/does-fasting-burn-muscle), [scientific article](https://pubmed.ncbi.nlm.nih.gov/10837292/).
-But at a second thought, it's not that unintuitive: the person needs more energy to find food!
+quite unintuitive, but the resting energy expenditure of our bodies increase when we fast, and this effect can be seen for up to four days even. ([scientific article](https://pubmed.ncbi.nlm.nih.gov/10837292/)).
+Although at a second thought, it's not that unintuitive: the person needs more energy to find food! ([more elaborate discussion](https://www.dietdoctor.com/does-fasting-burn-muscle))

 Aug 21